Dark City (1998 film): Plot

 Murdoch and Bumstead take Schreber and attempt to reach Shell Beach but instead end up at a poster for the town on a wall at the edge of the city.
 Frustrated, Murdoch and Bumstead break through the wall, revealing outer space, just before some of the Strangers, including Mr. Hand, arrive with Emma as a hostage.
 In the ensuing fight, Bumstead and one of the Strangers fall through the hole and drift out into space, and the city is shown to be a deep space habitat surrounded by a force field.

 The Strangers bring Murdoch to their home beneath the city and force Schreber to imprint Murdoch with their collective memory, believing Murdoch to be the culmination of their experiments.
-Against their order, Schreber instead injects Murdoch with memories of decades of training about the Strangers, their machines, and tuning.
+Schreber instead injects Murdoch with memories of decades of training about the Strangers, their machines, and tuning.
 Murdoch awakens with his powers fully realized.
 He frees himself and battles the Strangers, eventually defeating their leader Mr. Book in a psychokinetic fight high above the city.

 After learning from Schreber that Emma has been re-imprinted and cannot be restored, Murdoch employs his powers, amplified by the Strangers' machines, to create a real Shell Beach within the habitat.
 On his way home, Murdoch encounters a dying Mr. Hand and informs him that the Strangers searched in the wrong place—the mind—to understand humanity.
 He rotates the habitat toward the star it had been turned away from and the city experiences sunlight for the first time.

 Opening a door leading out of the city, Murdoch steps out to view the sunrise.
 On the pier in front of him is the woman he knew as Emma, who now has new memories and a new identity as Anna.
 Murdoch reintroduces himself and they walk to Shell Beach, beginning their relationship anew.